Are you an advisor? Go to Unbiased Pro

 What is the minimum Social Security benefit at age 62?

 The youngest age at which you can begin claiming the minimum Social Security benefit is 62.
+However, the amount will be reduced if you file before the full retirement age, which is 67 for those born after 1960.

 How much will I get from Social Security benefits?

-1. Your total years of coverage (between 11 and 30)
+1. Your total years of coverage (between 11 and 30).

-2. The age at which you begin claiming your special minimum PIA
+2. The age at which you begin claiming your special minimum PIA.

 The special minimum PIA is periodically increased to adjust for the increased cost of living.